 It’s a black box testing.
 Testing the fully integrated application this is also called as an end to end scenario testing.
 To ensure that the software works in all intended target systems.
 Verify thorough testing of every input in the application to check for desired outputs.
 Testing of the users’ experiences with the application.

 To obtain customer sign-off so that software can be delivered and payments received.

 Types of Acceptance Testing are Alpha, Beta & Gamma Testing.

 Alpha testing is mostly like performing usability testing which is done by the in-house developers who developed the software.
-Sometimes this alpha testing is done by client or outsiders with the presence of developers or testers.
+Sometimes this alpha testing is done by the client or outsiders with the presence of developers or testers.

-Beta testing is done by limited number of end users before delivery, the change request would be fixed if the user gives feedback or reports defect.
+Beta testing is done by a limited number of end users before delivery, the change request would be fixed if the user gives feedback or reports defect.

 Gamma testing is done when the software is ready for release with specified requirements; this testing is done directly by skipping all the in-house testing activities.